Minimum Age to Work at Walmart (And How to Apply)

 Ever wondered how old you need to be to start earning those Walmart paychecks?

-Whether you’re a teenager looking for your first job or someone considering a career change, Walmart offers tons of opportunities.
-But before you start filling out that application, let’s talk about the age requirements that might affect which positions you can apply for.
+Whether you’re a teen looking for your first job or someone thinking about a career change, Walmart has many job options.
+But before you apply, it’s important to know the age requirements for different roles.

 What’s the Minimum Age to Work at Walmart?